3 Murals of Taapuna - Punaauia - French Polynesia - 2025

 Refer to Polynésie 1er for more information: (Ono'u Festival - Graffiti in full swing - Polynésie la 1ère (francetvinfo.fr))

-Ono'u - " Iaorana e Maeva " TUNNEL - Papeete - French Polynesia - 2021
+Ono'u - "Iaorana e Maeva" - Papeete - French Polynesia - 2021

-The local artists from the Ono'u group and the Italian artist Milo have completed the mural "Iaorana e Maeva," which now adorns the Papeete tunnel, depicting the evolution of the city on the theme of "Papeete from yesterday to today."
+Local artists from the Ono'u group and Italian artist Milo have completed the "Iaorana e Maeva" mural which now adorns the Papeete tunnel, describing the evolution of the city on the theme "Papeete of yesterday and today".

 Ono'u " Hiva Oa - Marquises - French Polynesia - 2021

-"Te Aoatakua O Hiva" is the name of the first large-scale mural in the Marquesas Islands, created at the initiative of the municipality of Hiva Oa in partnership with the Ono'u festival, to illustrate the entire biodiversity of the archipelago.
+Te Aoatakua O Hiva is the name of the first large-scale mural in the Marquesas Islands, created at the initiative of the municipality of Hiva Oa in partnership with the Ono'u festival, to illustrate all the biodiversity of the archipelago.